vegadarsiwork/alumni-connect/README.md

 ## Deployment

-Auxilium is deployed on Vercel and can be accessed at [auxilium-alumniconnect.vercel.app](https://auxilium-alumniconnect.vercel.app).
+Auxilium is deployed on Vercel and can be accessed at [auxilium-alumniconnect.vercel.app/landing](https://auxilium-alumniconnect.vercel.app/landing).

 ## How to Use

-1.  **Login**: Use your BITSian credentials to log in.
+1.  **Login**: Use your college credentials to log in.
 If you are a new user, you will be guided through an onboarding process to set up your profile.
 2.  **Browse/Search**: Students can browse or search for alumni based on their skills, interests, or offers.
 Alumni can view student requests.
 3.  **Connect**: Students can send connection requests to alumni.
 Alumni can accept or deny these requests.
 4.  **Collaborate**: Once connected, students and alumni can communicate in a dedicated workspace, share files, and collaborate on projects or mentorship.